kevintpeng/Learn-Something-Every-Day/Research-Papers/2012 Resilient Distributed Datasets.md

   - transformations will run over the entire dataset, resulting in expensive overlow to disk on all writes
   - must constrain eviction, to prevent cyclical eviction (with no cache hits)
 - again, users can define persistent priority

+#### Checkpointing
+Lineage graphs can always be used to recompute lost data, but is time consuming for large jobs
+- RDDs can be checkpointed into stable storage
+- with wide transformations, a full recomputation may be required
+- read only nature of RDDs make them simple to checkpoint relative to other DMSs